ibiggy9/Ignition/README.md

 # Ignition LLM Powered Mobile App for better mobile writing.

 ## Overview
 Ignition is a mobile app that aims to make writing well on mobile easier with the use of LLMs.
-Available on the App Store.
+Deprecated and no longer available on the App Store.

 | !['Main Menu'](/assets/chat_1.PNG) | !['Chat'](/assets/options_2.PNG) |
 |----------------------------------|----------------------------------|